qri-io/rfcs/text/0023-starlark_load_dataset.md

 $ qri save --offline --file transform.star me/example
 ```

 Referencing any non-local dataset in `load_dataset` will raise a name resolution error.
 But if all depencies are locally satisfied, the transform should execute without error.
+If a dataset cannot be loaded, or doesn't exist anywhere, the script MUST exit.
+Providing a recovery mechanism would allow probing datasets to see whether they exist or not.

 ### Don't pin dependencies by default
 The default behaviour should be to **not pin dependencies**.
 We should add a new flag to `save` and `update` commands: `--pin-deps` that pins dependencies locally.
-The reason fro this choice relies on default settings in other parts of Qri.
+The reason for this choice relies on default settings in other parts of Qri.
 A "stock" installation of Qri defaults to storing datasets in an IPFS repository restricted to 10Gigs of space.
 In practice most datasets so far have been less than 100Mb in size, and most users coming to Qri either understand how to manually manage their IPFS storage, or are only using IPFS through Qri.
 These choices accumulate to lots of free space in the 10Gig repository that can go for some time before garbage collection is needed.
 If garbage collection _is_ required, the first thing that should go are transient dependencies required by previous transform scripts, which will be the case here.
 Future tools that perform graph analysis on versioned dependency trees can be introduced to add fine-grained pinning review & management.
 Did I mention that this work never stops?

 ### Relative "me" references aren't allowed:
 Any valid dataset reference should work with one exeption: no "me" statements.